 What to Do Before Planting

-Before you add a Chinese money plant to your home, make sure you have the proper area for it.
+Before adding a Chinese money plant to your home, ensure you have the proper area for it.
 Since this plant is small, it doesn’t require a huge space.
-However, it does require a bright room.
+However, in my experience, it does require a bright room.

 If you’ve been given an offset, check for roots.
 If the roots aren’t at least half an inch long, place the plant in a glass of water instead of soil.
 Plant when the roots reach an appropriate size.